Catskill909/chatroom/README.md

 A robust, real-time group chatroom with audio and image upload, built with React, TypeScript, Vite, shadcn-ui, and Tailwind CSS.
 All users see the same chat messages and user list in real time.
 Audio and image files are uploaded and shared instantly with modern playback and preview features.

+## Mission: Single-Container, Single Deploy

+- One Dockerfile (`Dockerfile.allinone`) builds and runs both the Node app and MongoDB in a single container.
+- Zero platform-specific configuration required: no `MONGO_URI` needed; `server.js` defaults to `mongodb://127.0.0.1:27017/chatapp` inside the container.
+- Health endpoint at `/health` reports `{ status, mongo }` where `mongo` is `connected|connecting|disconnected`.
+- Logs show both processes under Supervisor: look for `mongod ...
+Waiting for connections` and `Connected to MongoDB` from the app.

 ## Features

 - Real-time chat with instant message delivery